WangChyanhassth-2say/FaceRecognition_cpp/README.md

     # we got a loop for multi-faces, so the output is std::vector<bbox>, means multi bboxes

 create_anchor, nms function and compare function
-    #to conver the model outputs to bboxes format
+    # for converting the model outputs to bboxes format
 ```

 ##### FaceRec.cpp